 - Postnasal drip (drop-by-drop release of fluid from your nose into the back of the throat)

-Cold symptoms usually build, peak, and slowly disappear.
-No treatment is necessary for a cold, but some medications can ease symptoms.
+You may also get a cough and a mild fever.
+The symptoms usually build, peak, and slowly disappear.
+Some medications can ease symptoms.
 For example, decongestants may decrease drainage and open the nasal passages.
 Pain relievers may help with fever and headache.
-Cough medication may help as well.
-Colds will typically last from a few days to about a week or longer.
+Cough medicine or a bioelectronic sinus device may help, as well.

 What Is a Sinus Infection?

 It's inflammation or swelling of your sinuses.
 Normally they're filled with air.
 When they become blocked and filled with fluid, bacteria can grow there and cause infection.
 The result: a sinus infection.
 You may hear your doctor refer to it as sinusitis.